-ACCT 891P - Advanced Accounting Information Systems....3 hours Prereq: ACCT 391 each semester depending on instructor and current issues.
+ACCT 891P - Advanced Accounting Information Systems....3 hours Prereg: ACCT 391

 This course provides an in-depth analysis of accounting information systems, including the flow of data from source documents through the accounting cycle into reports for decision makers.
 Special emphasis is placed on the analysis and design of accounting systems, internal controls, as well as applications in financial planning, controlling, and reporting.